nikhilgupta221b/ML-PLACEMENT-PREP/README.md

   - Less prone to the vanishing gradient problem compared to the sigmoid function.
 - **Disadvantages**:
   - Can still cause vanishing gradient problem, though less severe than sigmoid.

+The vanishing gradient problem is a phenomenon that occurs during the training of deep neural networks, where the gradients of the loss function with respect to the model's parameters become very small.
+This causes the weights in the earlier layers of the network to update very slowly, effectively making it difficult for the network to learn and improve during training.

 ## 3. ReLU (Rectified Linear Unit) Activation Function